raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## USB boot

-USB boot is not currently supported.
-Once it is ready a beta release will be announced on the Raspberry Pi Forums.
+USB boot support is currently being beta-tested.
+See the "USB mass storage boot" section of the [Bootloader Configuration Page](./bcm2711_bootloader_config.md) for further details.

 ## Is the bootloader working correctly?